 All the ingredients should be finely chopped before you combine everything together.
 Give it a taste and add more seasoning/chili/coriander, if you like.

-Transfer the filling into a piping bag fitted with piping tip and fill each egg white.
+Transfer the filling into a piping bag fitted with a piping tip and fill each egg white.

 How far in advance can I make deviled eggs?